ozzzzz/CV/README.md

 # Curriculum vitae

 Hi, my name is Bogdan.

-I am ...
+I am software developer and teamlead with over 4 year of backend experience, mainly in Haskell and Python.
+I have experience working with frontend (mainly React), distributed systems and ML.
+But each technology for me is jast a way to solve problems that can make the world a little better.
+For the last 5 years I have been working in a biotechnology company.

 Before my experience, I would like to say a few words about my interests.

 ## Interests

-Briefly, I have two groups of interests:
-  1. reduce the impact of humanity on the environment;
-  2. improve the quality of life of people.

-In both cases, I have areas that are more interesting to me then others.
+Briefly, I have two groups of interests.
+In both cases, I have areas that are more interesting to me then others:

-Reduce the impact of humanity on the environment:
+*Reduce the impact of humanity on the environment:*
   * renewable energy,
   * garbage recycling,
   * eco packaging,
   * consumption optimization.

-Improve the quality of life of people:
+*Improve the quality of life of people:*
   * robotics in different areas,
   * pharmaceuticals,
   * efficient transport.

 ## Experience

-read in descent order
+My experience has standart CV order (last experience at the top).
+Read from bottom to top to see it in chronological order.

 ### Head of bioinformatic software development group